Published: March 19, 2019 | Last Updated: November 8, 2024

 All that planning was leading you to this moment.
 Production is upon you.

-You’ve spent the night tossing and turning, thrown up most yesterday’s dinner, replaced it with coffee, questioned over and over again what the hell you were thinking doing something like this and who’s going to watch it and people will think your story is garbage and you’ll never do this again and…you’re ready to go.
+You’ve spent the night tossing and turning, thrown up most of yesterday’s dinner, replaced it with coffee, and questioned over and over again what the hell you were thinking doing something like this.
+Who’s going to watch it?
+People will think your story is garbage, and you’ll never do this again.
+And…you’re ready to go.

-Believe me, your first time?
+Your first time?
 That anxiety will happen.
-Trust your cast and crew to do their jobs, trust yourself to do yours to the best of your ability.
+Trust your cast and crew to do their jobs; trust yourself to do yours to the best of your ability.

 If problems crop up, and they will, don’t panic.
-Instead, put your heads together to solve it creatively and brand the experience as the funny story it will become with time.
+Instead, combine your heads to solve it creatively and brand the experience as the funny story it will become with time.
 Filmmaking is problem-solving on a collective scale.

 Production is a unique experience.
-No two film sets are exactly alike, so enjoy the time you spend making your first short film.
+No two film sets are exactly alike, so enjoy your time making your first short film.

 Step Seven: Editing and Post-Production

-Again, if you or someone in your creative group knows of anyone, this is your best bet.
-Otherwise you’ll have to cast the net on Facebook film groups or Craigslist.
+Again, this is your best bet if you or someone in your creative group knows of anyone.
+Otherwise, you’ll have to cast the net on Facebook film groups or Craigslist.

 Once you have your editor, you’ll spend the next few days using them as an extension of your thoughts, telling them what you’re looking for, and slowly tracking and backtracking through the forest of footage until you build your rough cut.

-From here, you’ll slowly tighten things up and solidify the film into its final form.
+You’ll slowly tighten things up from here and solidify the film into its final form.

-Budget-dependent, you’ll also have a sound designer and mixer, who will build from scratch the soundscape for your film, as well as level all the dialogue so everything sounds uniform.
+Budget-dependent, you’ll also have a sound designer and mixer who will build the soundscape for your film from scratch and level all the dialogue so everything sounds uniform.

-This is going to cost you, as it’s an intensive job, so if your budget doesn’t encompass a sound designer, then your editor will pick up the slack.
+This will cost you, as it’s an intensive job, so if your budget doesn’t encompass a sound designer, your editor will pick up the slack.
 If they’re experienced in indie film editing, they’re used to wearing many hats.

-It’s all shaping up quite nicely, but one thing’s still missing…
+It’s all shaping up nicely, but one thing’s still missing…

 Step Eight: The Score

-This relationship will function in much the same way as with the editor: Explain what you’re looking for and where it needs to be placed, giving them exact timecodes if you can, and await their rough product.
-Rinse and repeat until you have a score evocative of the tone of your film.
+This relationship will function the same as with the editor: Explain what you’re looking for and where it needs to be placed, give them exact timecodes if you can, and await their rough product.
+Rinse and repeat until you have a score evocative of your film’s tone.

-Don’t worry if you’re not a musical person and verbalizing is hard for you.
-It’s not necessary to give your composer the exact instruments you’d like used.
-It’s enough to talk about emotion, what the goal of a scene is and what you’re trying to convey.
+Don’t worry if you’re not musical.
+Giving your composer the exact instruments you’d like to use is unnecessary.
+It’s enough to talk about emotion, what the goal of a scene is, and what you’re trying to convey.

-Be careful about giving them examples of exact music you want your score to sound like.
-A lot of composers hate hearing, “I want it to sound like X pop song that’s popular right now.”
+Be careful about giving them examples of the exact music you want your score to sound like.
+Many composers hate hearing, “I want it to sound like X pop song that’s popular right now.”
 This takes all the creativity out of their work and is the equivalent of audio plagiarism.

-If you want to give them a baseline, send over a few songs showcasing the tone of what you’re going for.
-This gives the composer some leeway in injecting their ideas into the score while still conforming to what you expect.
+If you want to give them a baseline, send over a few songs showcasing the tone of your vision.
+This gives the composer some leeway in injecting their ideas into the score while still conforming to your expectations.

 Success!

-It’s been a road of trials and tribulations, but you’ve persevered, and months of work has culminated in a finished product that you’re hopefully proud of and excited to get in front of as many eyes as you can.
+It’s been a road of trials and tribulations, but you’ve persevered.
+Months of work have culminated in a finished product that you’re hopefully proud of and excited to get in front of as many eyes as you can.

-Before you dive into festival submissions and finding an audience for your film (which I’ll cover in a later article), take a step back and reflect on what you’ve achieved.
+Before you dive into festival submissions and find an audience for your film, take a step back and reflect on what you’ve achieved.

 You’ve made a film.
-Short or long, a film is a film, and you’ve got one under your belt.
-Be proud of what you’ve accomplished and look forward to doing it bigger and better on your next go of it.
+Short or long, a film is a film, and you have one under your belt.
+Be proud of what you’ve accomplished, and look forward to doing it bigger and better on your next go.

-Bask a little in your glory, and then it’s back to work.
+Bask a little in your glory, and it’s back to work.

-Got some other tips for making short films or just want to share your stories and experiences?
+Do you have any other tips for making short films, or do you just want to share your stories and experiences?
 Leave a comment below!